micmarsh/beat-control/README.md

 ## Usage

 Download the jar from somewhere yet to be determined, run it.
+It'll prompt you to install the [chrome extension](), too.

 ## License